Jarallah Omar

-Jarallah Omar al-Kuhali (جار الله عمر) (1942 in Kuhal, Ibb Governorate – 28 December 2002) was a Yemeni politician, intellectual, and guerrilla fighter.
+Jarallah Omar al-Kuhali (جار الله عمر; 1942 – 28 December 2002) was a Yemeni politician, intellectual, and guerrilla fighter.

 Life

 He was trained in Islamic law, but in the 1960s he turned towards Marxism.
 He was a political prisoner from 1968 to 1971 and participated in the civil war against the Northern Government as one of the leaders of the National Democratic Front, a politico-military coalition affiliated to the socialist government of the South.
 He escaped to the South after his forces were defeated by then-North Yemeni President Ali Abdullah Saleh.
 Omar became a member of the Politburo of the Yemeni Socialist Party (YSP), the ruling party in the South, and was named minister of culture in the government of a newly unified Yemen in the early 1990s.
 He resigned his cabinet post and went into exile shortly before a failed attempt by former southern politicians to re-establish a "Democratic Republic of Yemen" in 1994.
 The president of the ephemeral secessionist regime, Ali Salem al-Beidh, was a former ally of Omar in the factional disputes within the YSP in 1986.
 When Omar returned to the country in 1995, he developed a reputation as a leading advocate of human rights and political freedoms in the authoritarian political climate of Yemen.